sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 - Fixed modules (see modules folder) for Node.js.
 - Responsible for the Tournaments overview page and the single Tournament page.
 - Implemented BEM in the last week of the project.
+- Made the service worker work optimal with this progressive enhanced WebApp, which is not a Single Page App, but a Multi Page App.
+- Wrote most of the readme explaining the app, and gave it a logical structure.
+- Made the full desktop view and the app more responsive in different screen sizes.

 Branches I was mainly active in: